 The number 28 tram as it passes through Praça do Comercio

-Lisbon has a buzzing nightlife scene that is social, accepting and varied.
-The greatest area to experience a night in Lisbon is the district of Bairro Alto, a warren of trendy bars, small clubs and live music venues where the haunting sound of Fado music can be heard wafting out.
+Lisbon has a buzzing nightlife scene that is social, diverse and welcoming.
+The main nightlife area is the district of Bairro Alto, a warren of trendy bars, artisan cafes and traditional live music establishments, where the sound of Fado music can be heard wafting out.